semantic-systems/coypu-temporal-extraction-service-machamp/README.md

 The [temporal-data](temporal-data/README.md) folder contains all the converted datasets, as well as the publicly available original versions.
 It also contains the scripts required to convert the original datasets into the required format.
 UIE uses a json format structure, while MaChAmp uses a mutliclass BIO format.

+# Reproduction Steps Summary

+## Quickstart
+* Setup Anaconda Environment for either UIE or MaChAmp
+* Download the finetuned models
+* Select dataset and run the inference script

+## Reproduce the thesis steps
+* Setup Anaconda Environment for either UIE or MaChAmp
+* Convert the datasets into the required format
+* Run the scripts that split the data into 10 folds
+* Finetune the models on each of the folds
+* Run the crossvalidation evaluation scripts to get the results

+Note: UIE has an extra conversion step to create adjusting the dataset to contain SSI (Structural Schema Instructor) and SEL (Structured Extraction Language) entries.

+## Datasets
+The [temporal-data](temporal-data/README.md) folder offers different variations of the data.
+The converted datasets in JSON and BIO format are provided in the directory.
+The original datasets with the conversion scripts and instructions on how to use them are also provided in that directory.